Godley/MuseParse/readme.rst

    render_obj.run()

 2 example scripts, 1 for OSX and 1 for Windows 8.1, are provided in MuseParse/demo/lilypond_scripts.
 If no script is provided it will assume to use the default for that platform.

-Demo scripts are located in MuseParse/demo
+Demo python scripts of things you could do with this are located in MuseParse/demo